 Instead, you need to design teasers that are right for the platform.

 So don’t just post a graphic saying “new episode!” on Instagram.
 Maybe you do an IGTV episode that teases one of the topics.
 Then, once you’ve captured someone’s interest, you direct them to the full episode.

-You can also go on Instagram Live with your podcast guests, or share video snippets on LinkedIn, or long-form video on YouTube.
+You can also go on Instagram Live with your podcast guests, or share video snippets on LinkedIn, or long-form videos on YouTube.

 But all of this is so much easier with the help of a platform called Headliner.